microsoft/ApplicationInsights-Go/README.md

   spilling events to disk in case of network interruption.
 This SDK has no such feature.

-We’re constantly assessing opportunities to expand our support for other languages, so follow our [GitHub Announcements](https://github.com/microsoft/ApplicationInsights-Announcements/issues) page to receive the latest SDK news.
+We’re constantly assessing opportunities to expand our support for other languages, so follow our [Azure Updates](https://azure.microsoft.com/updates/?query=application%20insights) page to receive the latest SDK news.

 ## Requirements
 **Install**